Luwylbab/Module-9-Challenge/README.md

-# README Writer
+# README Generator

 ## Description

 This repo contains the content for week 9

 - I wanted to create a tool that can be used to quickly and effectively write a quality README for the user.
-- The application asks the user simple questions in the terminal, and takes the user's inputs and puts them into the README2.md file
+- The application asks the user simple questions in the terminal, and takes the user's inputs and puts them into the README2.md file inside the output folder.
 - I learned more about about node, and using the terminal to run code.

 ## Installation